-The best way for your client to send you feedback is to use a website feedback tool that lives on your website.
+The best way for clients and QA to send you feedback is to use a website feedback tool on your live websites.

-It’s as easy as using a live chat you see everywhere on the web.
+It’s as easy as using one of those live chats you see everywhere on the web.

 With a tool like Marker.io, here’s how easy it is for your client to report a bug or share an idea:

-The best part is that Marker.io is in constant sync with your issue tracker.
+The best part is that Marker.io is in constant sync—in real-time—with your issue tracker.

 This means that every time your client clicks that “Create Issue” button, your team will receive a neat report like this: